FriendsOfSymfony/FOSRestBundle/README.md

 Its currently under development so key pieces that are planned are still missing.

-For now the Bundle provides a view layer to enable output format agnostic Controllers.
+For now the Bundle provides a view layer to enable output format agnostic Controllers, which includes the ability to handle redirects differently.

 Furthermore a custom route loader can be used to when following a method naming convention to automatically provide routes for multiple actions by simply configuring the name of a controller.

+Eventually the goal is to also support RESTful decoding of request headers and body, serializing of form's into different formats and assisting in returning correct HTTP status codes.
+Generation of REST API end user documentation is also a goal.

 Installation
 ============